Constraint satisfaction problem: Computational Complexity

-Most classes of CSPs that are known to be tractable are those where the hypergraph of constraints has bounded treewidth (and there are no restrictions on the set of constraint relations), or where the constraints have arbitrary form but there exist essentially non-unary polymorphisms of the set of constraint relations.
+Most classes of CSPs that are known to be tractable are those where the hypergraph of constraints has bounded treewidth, or where the constraints have arbitrary form but there exist equationally non-trivial polymorphisms of the set of constraint relations.

+An infinite-domain dichotomy conjecture has been formulated for all CSPs of reducts of finitely bounded homogenous structures, stating that the CSP of such a structure is in P if and only if its polymorphism clone is equationally non-trivial, and NP-hard otherwise.

+The complexity of such infinite-domain CSPs as well as of other generalisations (Valued CSPs, Quantified CSPs, Promise CSPs) is still an area of active research.

 Every CSP can also be considered as a conjunctive query containment problem.

 Function problems

 A similar situation exists between the functional classes FP and #P. By a generalization of Ladner's theorem, there are also problems in neither FP nor #P-complete as long as FP ≠ #P. As in the decision case, a problem in the #CSP is defined by a set of relations.
 Each problem takes a Boolean formula as input and the task is to compute the number of satisfying assignments.
 This can be further generalized by using larger domain sizes and attaching a weight to each satisfying assignment and computing the sum of these weights.
 It is known that any complex weighted #CSP problem is either in FP or #P-hard.